robchendev/Guitardex/dynamic/audioProduction2/0-demo-example.md

 #### Issue: Bluetooth Audio Devices

 Some bluetooth audio devices (especially the airpod) delaying the playback to make the latency seem invisible when matching up with the screen.
 This causes a minor delay before resuming audio that was paused.
 This also somehow causes the left ear to pause playback shortly after the right ear instead of pausing them both simultaneously.
-More testing is needed, but so far this current is confirmed to be the case on 2nd generation Airpod Pros.
+This is not a priority fix since bluetooth headphones will always have some sort of latency due to their wireless nature.

+### Insight blocks

+Sometimes, there will be a insight block in between the written instructional text.
+This is extra information, usually in the form of an opinion or tip.
+Here is an example:

+> Opinion: Background synths | I dont think you should use background synths with guitar audio, purely because the reason for using it is usually to make up for the lack of color in your playing.
+It makes the presentation of the guitar recording dishonest.
+If you do this, please let your audience know that you are using background synths.

+Reading it is optional, but it may provide additional insight to the subject.